Bellgrove Hotel: Change of use

 In recent years, the demand for working men's accommodation decreased and the hotel was brought into different use.
-In 2000 it was reported that the majority of occupants were now unemployed, and more than 90 percent had alcohol problems.
+In 2000 it was reported that the majority of occupants were now unemployed, and more than 90 per cent had alcohol problems.
 This article in the Glasgow Herald highlighted the role of the hostel as a "last chance saloon" for people for whom the council could not find suitable accommodation.
 At that time the hostel employed a care worker and assistance was offered to residents for problems with health, alcohol dependency, and housing.

 In 2000 the social justice minister for Scotland, Jackie Baillie, announced that £12M had been allocated to help replace Glasgow's homeless hostels with new smaller-scale supported accommodation which would better assist those with health, drug, or alcohol problems.
 Baillie said in parliament that "It's clear that Glasgow's old, out of date hostels are part of the homelessness problem and not part of the solution."
 This announcement followed the recommendations of a Glasgow Review Team report on street homelessness.
 The members of the team included Glasgow City Council, Greater Glasgow Health Board, Glasgow Council for Single Homeless, The Big Issue, and Strathclyde Police.

-In 2012, the Glasgow Evening Times reported that the MSP John Mason, was calling for tighter regulation at the Bellgrove to ensure the welfare of the vulnerable residents.
+In 2012, the Glasgow Evening Times reported that the MSP John Mason was calling for tighter regulation at the Bellgrove to ensure the welfare of the vulnerable residents.
 He highlighted the fact that the facility was not subject to care regulations, and was licensed as a private hotel.
 This does not fall within the oversight of the Care Inspectorate, local authorities or the Housing Regulator.